pjfichet/eveil/README.md

 Like some MUDs (Multi-User Dungeon) and MUSHes (Multi-User Shared Hallucination), this game aims to provide a text only roleplaying
-environment: The player creates a character and interacts with others by describing its actions with the command "pose".
+environment: The player creates a character and interacts with others by describing its actions with the `pose` command.

-But while MUDs and MUSHes are traditionnaly played via Telnet, this game uses the websocket protocol, and is playable from the web browser.
+But while MUDs and MUSHes are traditionnaly played via telnet, this game uses the websocket protocol, and is playable from the web browser.

 The focus of this game being a roleplaying environment, it will